Oracle wins cloud computing deal with Zoom as video calls surge | Malay Mail

-NEW YORK, April 28 — Zoom Video Communications Inc said today it has started using Oracle Corp’s cloud computing service to help handle the surge in online video call volumes brought on by the novel coronavirus pandemic.
+SAN FRANCISCO, April 29 ― Zoom Video Communications Inc said yesterday it has started using Oracle Corp's cloud computing service to help handle the surge in online video call volumes brought on by the novel coronavirus pandemic.

 As corporations and schools shift to remote work and billions of people subject to stay-at-home orders seek ways to remain connected, Zoom has seen daily meeting participants rocket from 10 million in December to 300 million.
 But it has also experienced a backlash as the increased use exposed privacy and security flaws.